alach888/SQL_Databases_Python/README.md

 # SQL_Databases_Python
-Assignments for the Coursera course "Databases and SQL for Data Science with Python"
+Final assignment for the Coursera course "Databases and SQL for Data Science with Python"